cs21m073/cs6910_assignment2/README.md

 # cs6910_assignment2
-All the ReaMe Files are contained in their respective folders.
+All the ReadMe Files are contained in their respective folders.
 For Part C, video is added to the wandb report.